Picovoice/leopard/demo/java/README.md

 ### Microphone Demo

-The microphone demo opens an audio stream from a microphone, records audio and performces speech-to-text transcription from the recorded audio:
+The microphone demo opens an audio stream from a microphone, records audio and performs speech-to-text transcription from the recorded audio:

 ```console
 java -jar leopard-mic-demo.jar -a ${ACCESS_KEY}